JorgeAGomez/localizedCleaner/README.md

 # Optional arguments

--h or --help      --->  Prints help information about possible arguments and how to use them.
+-h or --help: Prints help information about possible arguments and how to use them.

--d or --delete    --->  Delete unused localized strings found.
+-d or --delete: Delete unused localized strings found.

--u or --unused    --->  Print all unused localized strings found.
+-u or --unused: Print all unused localized strings found.

 # WIP